MCP Server

 What You Get:

-- Real YAML code examples
+- Real YAML code examples from the codebase

-- Best practices for the feature
+- Best practices for the specific plugin

-- Implementation guidance
+- Implementation guidance and patterns

 2. suggest_test_structure

-Test Types:
+Project Types:

-- HTTP endpoint testingbrowser
+- API endpoint testingfullstack

 Example Request: